frederic-perez/AmE-dictionary/data/dictionary.md

 __helpdesk__ _n_ Alternative spelling of help desk.
 __helpings__ _?_ _Second helpings._
 __helpless__
+__hem and haw__ _idiom_ :dart: To speak in an evasive, vague, roundabout way in order to avoid responding to a question or making a definite statement.
+The phrase comes from the common filler words often used by habit or when one is deciding what to say. _How much longer do we have to hear this guy hem and haw?
+I wish they would get on with the debate._ _Zoe hems and haws._
 __hem__ _n_ :es: dobladillo
 __hemlock__
 __hemmed__ _v_ :two::hammer: